MoserMichael/myenv/VIMENV.md

 ## what i learned

 interesting how everything that has to do with computers can easily turn into a science of its own... now that often happens when different systems or components are plugged together; that may well be a general rule in this business.

+i guess the point of the vim interface is to get people used to functional programming (by combining commands into sequences - like viwd to delete the current word that is; but i didn't manage to get any good at that... well, you can customize your way through it, that also gives you some skills.